 Britannia Windows is an affordable option for buyers seeking flexible finance, high-quality products and a vast customisable choice.
 However, the company only operates in the south west regions of England, so if you live further north, you will need to consider alternatives.

-Britelite is a good alternative and offers competitive pricing (from £160 per window, excluding installation).
+Britelite is a good alternative and offers competitive pricing.
 Like Britannia, this company offers different colours as well as triple glazing and a 10-year transferable guarantee.
 Britelite operates in Kent, Sussex, Essex, Surrey and London, so it may suit customers in different areas who are outside of Britannia’s catchment area.

 Providing an exact estimation of what you could expect to pay for your new double glazing windows from Britannia is difficult.
 The cost will ultimately depend on the window style and finish you select and how large your windows are.
 However, online comparison sites can give you an estimation of what you might pay: